Clare Gerada

-Dame Clare Mary Louise Francis Gerada, Lady Wessely (born November 1959) is a London-based general practitioner who is a former President of the Royal College of General Practitioners (RCGP) and a former chairperson of the RCGP Council (2010–2013).
+Clare Mary Louise Francis Gerada, Baroness Gerada (born November 1959) is a British and Maltese London-based general practitioner who is a former president of the Royal College of General Practitioners (RCGP) and a former chairwoman of the RCGP Council (2010–2013).
 She has professional interests in mental health, substance misuse, and gambling problems.
+In 2025, she was made a life peer.

 Early life

-Gerada was born in Nigeria although her parents came from Malta; the family moved to the United Kingdom in 1963.
+Gerada was born in Nigeria in 1959 to Maltese parents.
+The family moved to the United Kingdom in 1963.
 Her father, Anthony Gerada, was a general practitioner.
 He opened a single-handed practice in Peterborough.

 Medical career

 Gerada qualified in medicine at UCL Medical School in 1983.
 She then trained in psychiatry and worked at the Maudsley Hospital in south London.
 She qualified as a GP in 1992 and started work in general practice in Lambeth, London, the same year.

-She cites her main interests of work as being around mental health and substance misuse and has spent over her professional career leading the development of primary care substance (alcohol, drugs) services in England.
+She has cited her main areas of work as being around mental health and substance misuse.
+She has spent her professional career leading the development of primary care substance (alcohol, drugs) services in England.
 In 2000, she established the Substance Misuse Unit at the RCGP.

-She has also been Director of Primary Care for the National Clinical Governance Team and Senior Medical Advisor to the Department of Health, and is medical director of the NHS Practitioner Health Programme, which provides confidential medical advice for doctors and dentists.
-She is one of the partners in the Hurley Group which runs a number of GP practices and walk-in centres across London.
+She has been Director of Primary Care for the National Clinical Governance Team and Senior Medical Advisor to the Department of Health.
+She is one of the partners in the Hurley Group, which runs many GP practices and walk-in centres across London.

-In November 2010 she became chairperson of the Council of the Royal College of General Practitioners for a three years term of office.
-She was the college's first female chairperson for 50 years, the previous female chairperson having been Dr Annis Gillie.
+In November 2010, she became chairperson of the Council of the Royal College of General Practitioners for a three-year term.
+She was the college's first female chairperson for 50 years, the previous female chairperson having been Dame Annis Gillie.

-In September 2013 she was appointed as the chairperson of Clinical Board, Primary Care Transformation, NHS England (London Region), to take up the position the following month.
+In September 2013, she was appointed as the chairperson of the Clinical Board, Primary Care Transformation, NHS England (London Region), to take up the position the following month.
 She resigned from this position in April 2015 so she could speak out against what she calls the Conservatives' "desperate quest for privatisation".

 In April 2016, she was elected to the council of the Council of the British Medical Association (BMA).

 She established the Practitioner Health Programme to support general practitioners, dentists and other health professionals with mental health and associated issues.
-In March 2019 The Care Quality Commission rated the service outstanding.
+In March 2019, the Care Quality Commission rated the service outstanding.

-In September 2016 she was named as one of the Liberal Democrats' "new Beveridge group" of advisers.
+In September 2016, she was named as one of the Liberal Democrats' "new Beveridge group" of advisers.
 She had been a lifelong supporter of the Labour Party until the 2016 United Kingdom European Union membership referendum.